jezze/berk/README.md

     $ berk init

 This will create a .berk folder.
 If you later invoke berk from either here or from a subdirectory this is where berk will look for it's configuration.

 Next we need to add a remote.
-A remote is basically just a machine with an ssh server running that we can contact and tell it to do work for us.
+A remote is basically just a machine with a running ssh server that we can contact and tell it to execute commands.

 This command will add a new remote called "myhost":